FC Dallas

 Since 2005, Dallas have played in the DFW area's northern suburbs at the 20,500-capacity soccer-specific Toyota Stadium in Frisco, Texas; home games in the club's early years were played at the Cotton Bowl.
 The team is owned by the Hunt Sports Group led by brothers Clark Hunt and Dan Hunt, who is the team's president.
 The Hunt family also owns the NFL's Kansas City Chiefs and part of the Chicago Bulls.

 FC Dallas in 2016 won their first Supporters' Shield.
-In 2010 they were runners-up in the MLS Cup, losing to the Colorado Avalanche in extra time.
+In 2010 they were runners-up in the MLS Cup, losing to the Colorado Rapids in extra time.
 The team has won the U.S. Open Cup on two occasions (in 1997 and again in 2016).
 Their fully owned USL affiliate, North Texas SC, won the 2019 USL League One regular season and overall championship titles, the third division title in American soccer.
 The International Federation of Football History & Statistics, in its Club World Ranking for the year ending December 31, 2016, placed FC Dallas as the 190th best club in the world and the ninth best club in CONCACAF.

 The Toros' academy is reputed for its player development, having produced several players who have gone on to feature for European clubs and the United States men's national soccer team such as Weston McKennie, Reggie Cannon, Ricardo Pepi, and Chris Richards.